Charge generation layer (CGL) materials, Hole injection layer materials (HIL), OLED and PLED materials, Organic electronics, Perovskite solar cells.

-It has been proven that utilisation of HAT-CN as hole injection layer (HIL) materail can result in a dramatic enhancement of the performance of solution-processed organic light-emitting diodes .
+It has been proven that using HAT-CN as a hole injection layer (HIL) material can dramatically enhance the performance of solution-processed organic light-emitting diodes .
 Lin et al further demonstrated that the external quantum efficiency, current efficiency, and power efficiency of the HAT-CN based devices were higher than or almost similar to those of optimised PEDOT:PSS-based devices.
 Solution-processed HAT-CN is promising as a novel alternative to conventional PEDOT:PSS HILs, due to its efficient carrier-injection capability and the capacity to prevent interfacial mixing and erosion during fabrication.

 *For chemical structure informations please refer to the cited references